njchakathon2020/okta-system-api/README.md

 **3. Get user information**

-    This endpoint allows a valid user to view their profile information.
+    This endpoint allows a to fetch the profile of given user.

     Input: It must be a valid userId.